zavocc/JakeyBot/docs/TOOLS.md

 ## Limitations
 - Jakey may not always call the tool especially on first conversation.
 You can always explicitly ask Jakey a follow up question to use that particular feature (e.g. "Search it using YouTube tool"), refine your prompt, or clear your chat history (as it may influence how it should call tools).
 For best results, its suggested to use the 1.5 Pro model to better call function automatically in some cases.
-- Any unstructured data (e.g. attachments) cannot be passed within functions as [the schema only allows certain input and output types](https://github.com/google-gemini/generative-ai-python/blob/main/docs/api/google/generativeai/protos/Type.md) and preferrably inline input parameters (subject to change as more tools are going to be implemented).
+- Any unstructured data (e.g. attachments) cannot be passed within functions natively as [the schema only allows certain input and output types](https://github.com/google-gemini/generative-ai-python/blob/main/docs/api/google/generativeai/protos/Type.md) and preferrably inline input parameters (subject to change as more tools are going to be implemented).
+Instead, for passing non-textual data to the tool function you must add a line `file_uri = ""` attribute onto the `Tool` class.

     While output data is still limited to supported types mentioned, all of the unstructured data outputs can utilize Discord API (pycord) inside the function for yielding the result by sending the attachment and the only data that is going to be returned to the model is the result/status.
 Meaning, the model has no idea what it actually outputs and only assumes whether if it was successful or not.
 - Only one tool can be used at a time.